cheomanigua/godotdoc/content/docs/recipes/miscellanea.md

 ```
 Note that if we don't add "event.pressed", the event will detect both the press and the release.
 If you only want to detect the first click, add "event.pressed".

-### Boolean switch
-We can use a bool variable as a switch.
-Check the example above and see how bool variable **'clicked'** is used.

 ### Camera
 Add a camera node as children to the player and set the Current property to **'On'** in the Inspector.